 As an INTJ born with intellectual curiosity, I take full responsibility for being a troublemaker.

-I support everyone’s right to their opinions as well as the ability to choose their path in life.
+I support everyone’s right to opinions and the ability to choose their path in life.

-However, I reject any notion of playing fast and loose with facts as well as any concerted campaign against intellectualism as a bourgeoise or elite concept.
+However, I reject any notion of playing fast and loose with facts and any concerted campaign against intellectualism as a bourgeoise or elite concept.

-If my love for the scholarly work of philosophers, psychologists, and thought leaders make me a troublemaker, I am guilty.
+If my love for the scholarly work of philosophers, psychologists, and thought leaders makes me a troublemaker, I am guilty.